-Archerdx Inc., of Boulder, Colo., said it entered a collaboration with Bristol Myers Squibb Co., of New York, to use Personalized Cancer Monitoring assays to understand potential benefits of minimal residual disease (MRD) detection in cancer patients treated with immunotherapy.
-Archerdx and BMS will evaluate the clinical samples from cancer patient cohorts with the goal of advancing the use of MRD detection or circulating tumor DNA clearance to potentially inform future therapy selection and/or optimization.
+Archerdx Inc., of Boulder, Colo., is entering a collaboration with New York-based Bristol-Myers Squibb to utilize Personalized Cancer Monitoring assays to understand the potential benefits of minimal residual disease (MRD) detection in cancer patients treated with immunotherapy.
+The two will evaluate the clinical samples from cancer patient cohorts with the goal of advancing the use of MRD detection or circulating tumor DNA clearance to potentially inform future therapy selection and/or optimization.

 Boston-based Gelesis Inc. is partnering with China Medical Holdings Ltd., of Hong Kong, to commercialize Gelesis’ hydrogel technology platform for obesity, Plenity, in China.